 Tips for Success

 Here are a few things we learned along the way while making this recipe.
-These tips will help your rolls turn out pefectly!
+These tips will help your rolls turn out perfectly:

-- Use the regular sized rolls.
-This recipe is written for the standard sized.
-If you use larger ones you may need additional cooking time.
-You’ll also likely need to bake them in batches as they won’t be able to fit them all into one tray.
+- Use regular sized rolls.
+This recipe is written for the standard size crescent rolls.
+If you buy larger ones you may need additional cooking time.
+You’ll also likely need to bake them in batches as they won’t be able to fit in the air fryer all at once.

-- Cook them in batches if you need to.
-You may need to bake in smaller batches if your air fryer tray is too small.
+- Cook in batches if you need to.
+On that note, you may need to bake this recipe in smaller batches if you’re using a smaller air fryer.
 You don’t want to overcrowd the rolls.

 - Remember, all air fryers are a bit different.
-So, when you flip at the 5-minute mark if the rolls are really cooking fast, cook for 3 more minutes and check them before the last minute.
+Check the rolls when you flip them at the 5-minute mark.
+If the rolls are really cooking fast, cook for another 3 minutes and check them again.

-- Cozy Casseroles: Warm crescent rolls make casserole dinners even more comforting!
+- Casseroles.
+Warm crescent rolls make casserole dinners even more comforting!
 Try them with our classic tuna noodle casserole, this easy crockpot chicken pot pie, or a satisfying sheperd’s pie.

 - Pasta.
 These herbed dinner rolls are the perfect addition to Italian-inspired pasta dinners.
-We always serve a basket of rolls when we make our Spaghetti and Meatballs.
+We always serve a basket of rolls when we make our spaghetti and meatballs or baked ravioli.

 How to Store

 - To store.
-Air fryer crescent rolls are best served fresh, but if you have leftovers, you can store them in an airtight container for up to 3 days.
+Air fryer crescent rolls are best served fresh, but if you have leftovers, you can store them in an airtight container at room temperature for up to 3 days.

 Herb Air Fryer Crescent Rolls